 Prior to the change from financial emigration to tax emigration, you would have needed to transfer any funds using the blocked account opened as part of your financial emigration.
 So for example if you financially emigrated through ABSA, you would need to send all future funds you may acquire in South Africa, through the blocked ABSA account.
 No one else would be able to assist you except ABSA.

-However, now that tax emigration has replaced financial emigration, that has effectively wiped the slate clean, and you are now able to open a normal transactional account with any bank as long as you have your SA tax number and supporting ID documents as outlined above.
+However, now that tax emigration has replaced financial emigration, that has effectively wiped the slate clean, and you are now able to open an emigrant account with any bank as long as you have evidence of your financial emigration and the supporting documents as outlined above.

 An example could be that you financially emigrated back in 2010 through Standard Bank.
-In 2022, you inherit some funds from a relative but can’t remember your blocked bank account details and can’t find your financial emigration documents.
-Instead of going back to Standard Bank and asking them to trace your financial emigration documents and blocked account (this can take months – sometimes years!), you can simply open a new bank account through Rand Rescue and Mercantile Bank.
+In 2022, you inherit some funds from a relative but can’t get access to the blocked account with Standard Bank.
+Instead of giving up, you have the new option of providing your financial emigration documents, changing your tax status at SARS (a new requirement for tax emigration) and opening a new emigrant bank account through Rand Rescue and Capitec Business Bank.